inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/optional_metadata.md

 ![Landing page](./imgs/pub_info_landing_page.png)

-Publishing information is typically displayed in the section "Details", on the right side bar, under "Published in", "Imprint", or "Awarding university".
+Publishing information is typically displayed in the section "Details", on the right side bar, under "Published in", "Imprint", or "Thesis".

 ### Journal